-Our founder, Ali Stunt
+Our founder and CEO, Ali Stunt

 In 2007, having accepted a place from Imperial College, London to pursue a PhD in stable isotope cosmochemistry, (which included the study of meteorites), Ali was diagnosed with pancreatic cancer.

 When Ali received her diagnosis she was just 41 years old.
 In that moment, her world turned upside down.
 But it wasn’t just her world she had to think about – as shares her life with her husband Phil, two sons James and Nick and her two dogs, Betty and Elsie.